Do you have frequent headaches or migraines, usually in the morning?

 We warmly welcome new patients and gladly see out of town patients.
 If you need to schedule a pre-consultation to discuss your specific issue, please contact our office at (508) 506-1691 or schedule an appointment online.

-Patients who complain about daily headaches, frequently occurring in the morning often grind their teeth.
+Patients who complain about daily headaches, frequently occurring in the morning, often grind their teeth at night while asleep.
 This condition is known as bruxism, and left untreated may cause TMJ.
 If you experience headaches, facial pain, or wearing of teeth, you may have TMJ caused by bruxism.
-Dr. Gauthier offers oral sleep appliance therapy to relieve stress on the jaw.